 At times I get a sore wrist wearing these, more so in my right hand than left.
 Why?
 I am honestly not sure.
 It isn’t caused by doing the straps up too tight as it occurs either way.
 Also, when using the clutch lever, it can oddly strain my middle finger.
 I imagine this will get better over time, but its worth noting.

 On a sour note, some stitching on the right hand glove strap has failed and now the material underneath is showing.
 Here’s hoping it will be exchanged as they are still pretty well new gloves.
 Overall, the rest of the stitching and leather quality appears to be great.
 It might sound silly, but I love the stingray hide!
 It’s so unique and something I have never heard of being used in a product like this.

 So how do they hold up in an off?
 I personally haven’t crashed in these, but my mate Lance has.
 I asked him how they held up and he stated, ‘great.’
 He did send them off for repair work as the stitching on the stingray was damaged.
 This was repaired with a leather patch.
 If I was to crash, I would have complete confidence in these gloves protecting my hands, and that’s whats important right?

 So, is this the best track glove you can buy?
 If you want to spend a zillion dollars on the likes of high end Alpinestars, Dainese etc, no. But in this price range they are great.
 I found the fit annoying to begin with, the damage to the stitching on the strap isn’t ideal and I would like some more feel in the fingers.
-Overall, the gloves have have some of the best build quality and features you can get buy for $245.
+Overall though, the gloves have have great build quality and features at $245.
 Oh, and they are Australian!